pulp/pulpcore/staging_docs/dev/tutorials/contributing/architecture/rest-api.md

   of the conventions used when building Pulp Models.
-- Whether serializer fields are explicitly declared on the serializer class or not, the field names to expose via the API must be declared by specifying 'fields' in the serializer's `Meta` class, as described in the DRF {term}`Serializer` docs.
+- Whether serializer fields are explicitly declared on the serializer class or not, the field names to expose via the API must be declared by specifying 'fields' in the serializer's `Meta` class, as described in the DRF `Serializer` docs.
 The names of exposed API fields should always be explicit.
 - Serialized objects will provide thier own URL as the value of the "pulp_href" field on the serializer.
   You will need to use a `rest_framework.serializers.HyperlinkedIdentifyField` to generate the